-The “Brexit” Referendum and the resulting uncertainty about the status of the U.K. could adversely affect Ryanair’s business.
-Following the Brexit Referendum and the U.K. government’s invocation of Article 50 of the Lisbon Treaty, necessary in order to begin the process by which the U.K. will leave the EU, negotiations have commenced to determine the future terms of the U.K.’s relationship with the EU.
-This includes the renegotiation, either for a transitional period or more permanently, or both, of a number of arrangements between the EU and the U.K. that directly impact Ryanair’s business.
-These arrangements include, inter alia, freedom of movement between the U.K. and the EU, employment rules governing the relationship between the U.K. and the EU, the status of the U.K. in relation to the EU’s open air transport market and the tax status of EU member state entities operating in the U.K. Adverse changes to any of these arrangements, and even uncertainty over potential changes during any period of negotiation, could potentially materially impact on Ryanair’s financial condition and results of operations in the U.K. or other markets Ryanair serves.
+There remain two fundamental steps to effect an orderly exit of the U.K. from the EU: (i) agreement on the withdrawal/transition process, including an agreed political declaration on the future trading framework; and (ii) detailed agreement on the full set of future trading arrangements.
+The future arrangements between the EU and the U.K. could directly impact Ryanair’s business in a number of ways.
+Arrangements which may impact Ryanair’s business include, inter alia, the status of the U.K. in relation to the EU’s open air transport market, freedom of movement between the U.K. and the EU, employment rules governing the relationship between the U.K. and the EU, and the tax status of EU member state entities operating in the U.K. Adverse changes to any of these arrangements, and even uncertainty over potential changes during any period of negotiation, could potentially materially impact on Ryanair’s financial condition and results of operations in the U.K. or other markets Ryanair serves.

-Ryanair is exposed to Brexit-related risks and uncertainties, as approximately 24% of revenue in fiscal year 2018 came from operations in the U.K., although this was offset somewhat by approximately 17% of Ryanair’s non-fuel costs in fiscal year 2018 which were related to operations in the U.K.
+Ryanair is exposed to Brexit-related risks and uncertainties, as approximately 22% of revenue in fiscal year 2019 came from operations in the U.K., although this was offset somewhat by approximately 18% of Ryanair’s non-fuel costs in fiscal year 2019 which were related to operations in the U.K.

 Brexit has caused, and may continue to cause, both significant volatility in global stock markets and currency exchange rate fluctuations, as well as create significant uncertainty among U.K. businesses and investors.
-In particular, the pound sterling has lost approximately 6% and 15% of its value against the U.S. Dollar and the euro respectively since the Referendum.
+In particular, the pound sterling has lost approximately 12% and 11% of its value against the U.S. Dollar and the euro respectively since the Referendum.
 Further, the Bank of England and other observers have warned of a significant probability of a Brexit-related recession in the U.K. The Company earns a significant portion of its revenues in pounds sterling, and any significant decline in the value of the pound and/or recession in the U.K. would materially impact its financial condition and results of operations.
-For the remainder of fiscal year 2019, taking account of timing differences between the receipt of sterling denominated revenues and the payment of sterling denominated costs, Ryanair estimates that every 1 pence sterling movement in the €/£ exchange rate will impact income by approximately €6 million.
+For the remainder of fiscal year 2020, taking account of timing differences between the receipt of sterling denominated revenues and the payment of sterling denominated costs, Ryanair estimates that every 1 pence sterling movement in the €/£ exchange rate will impact income by approximately €7 million.
 For additional information, please see “Item 3 – Currency Fluctuations Affect the Company’s Results”.

 Risks Related to Ownership of the Company’s Ordinary Shares or ADRs (extract)